nmsu-cs/project-circle-of-business-friends/README.md

 ## Hosting & Routing
 Domain: nmsuandme.com
 We will be using Namecheap for our domain registrar.
-The domain name will point to the machine: 73.127.131.239 (Dynamic)
+The domain name will point to our server.

 This machine will host our web files and serve the web pages using Flask + Nginx, Nginx will listen on port 3000 and reverse proxy into